MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsAppPermissionPolicy.md

 # set allow Lists and OneNote apps and block other Microsoft apps
 Set-CsTeamsAppPermissionPolicy -Identity Set-$identity -DefaultCatalogAppsType AllowedAppList  -DefaultCatalogApps $DefaultCatalogAppList
 ```
+This example allows Microsoft Lists and OneNote apps and blocks other Microsoft apps.
+Microsoft Lists and OneNote can be installed by your users.

 ### Example 4

-This example allows Third-party TaskList and OnePlan apps and blocks other Third-party apps.
-TaskList and OnePlan can be installed by your users.

 ```powershell
 $identity = "TestTeamsAppPermissionPolicy" + (Get-Date -Format FileDateTimeUniversal)